Quicksand (1950 film): Production

 Rooney co-financed Quicksand with Peter Lorre, but their shares of the profits were reportedly left unpaid by a third partner.
 Most of the film was shot on location in Santa Monica, California, with exterior scenes at the old Santa Monica Pier.
 Jazz cornetist Red Nichols with His Five Pennies group are seen and heard in a nightclub scene.

 Peter Lorre's fellow actors in Quicksand were impressed with his performance on the set.
 Commenting on the film in a later interview, Jeanne Cagney observed the following about Lorre: "He did it with all his might.
 Even though the picture was not a top drawer film he still approached it as if it were the 'A' picture of all 'A' pictures."

+Quicksand was Pichel's last film shortly before he was included in the Hollywood blacklist, which was instituted by the House Un-American Activities Committee to block screenwriters with suspected Communist affiliation from obtaining employment in mainstream Hollywood productions.
+It was suspected but not definitively proven at the time of the blacklist if Pichel was a communist or sympathizer, but after his 1954 death a friend of the director confirmed that Pichel had in fact been a member of the American Communist Party.
+Pichel's final films were produced outside the United States.